 - 6 Plan your Meals Ahead of Time

 - 7 Plan your Rides Strategically

 - 9 Consider Using Lightning Lane

-Head to the Parks Early and Stay Late
+Head to the Parks Early

 And by early, we mean to be at the park gates really early.
 Think 7 AM.
 Check the Walt Disney World Parks Calendar for opening times.
 If you’re staying at a Walt Disney World Resort you have access to Early Theme Park Entry, which allows you access to the parks 30 minutes before other guests!
 This is a great way to get a head start on your day.
 And tackle those must-do Disney rides ahead of time.
 Throughout the holiday season at Walt Disney World hours vary, but crowds tend to die down after 10 PM.
 Check the park hours and plan to stay late if you can, just grab another cup of coffee and keep going.

 You may be surprised how many rides, and attractions you can tackle when you start early, and have a plan.
 Especially if we focus on one park.
 Disney Park Hopping can take up a lot of transportation time.
 And if we plan to leave by dinner time, we skip all the bus line crowds at closing and can grab a great meal back at our resort.
 Sure you may miss the Nighttime Fireworks, but you could plan that on another day when stay late, instead of starting early.

 Disney Pro Tip: Out best tips here are to Arrive at the Parks Early, Have a Plan, At One Park, and Plan to Leave around Dinner Time.